Universe

 A soldier in the zero gravity branch of the federal armed forces.
 Freefallers are usually assigned to a fleet patrolling a single star system.
 They attack and defend asteroid belts, small moons, and space colonies, and specialize in spaceship boarding operations.

-Prerequisites: Study of 2 of the following fields: applied science, the body, and the military; Characteristic Ratings of at least Dexterity 6, Agility 7, and Aggression 4.
-The character’s home gravity type may not be heavy or extreme.
+Prerequisites: Study of 2of the following fields: applied science, the body, and the military; Characteristic Ratings of at least Dexterity 6, Agility 7, and Aggression 4.
+The character's home gravity type may not be heavyor extreme.

-Lancer: 300 Mils cash.
+1. Lancer: 300 M cash.

-Lieutenant: 10 Trans cash; 250 Mils per year pension; Civ Level 7 expedition suit.
+4. Lieutenant: 10 T cash; 250 M per year pension; Civ Level 7 expedition suit.

-Captain: 25 Trans cash; 750 Mils per year pension; Civ Level 7 expedition suit; arc gun.
+5. Captain: 25 T cash; 750 M per year pension; Civ Level 7 expedition suit; arc gun.

-Colonel: 60 Trans cash; 2.5 Trans per year pension; Civ Level 7 expedition suit; arc gun; jetpack.
+6. Colonel: 60 T cash; 2.5 T per year pension; Civ Level 7 expedition suit; arc gun; jetpack.

 HANDYMAN